top of page

 Zinc

-This mineral plays a direct role in testosterone levels.
+For men's health zinc, this mineral plays a direct role in testosterone levels.
 Low zinc intake has been linked to reduced testosterone, especially in active men.

 Vitamin D